Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 ## Content

-- I obtained code from Bootstrap, W3Schools, and i found both these websites to be very helpful
+- I obtained code from Bootstrap, W3Schools, and i found both these websites to be very helpful.
+I put a photo Carousel in and i got this code from Bootstrap

 ## Media